andrejcremoznik/WordPressBP/README.md

 ### Deploy configuration

-Copy `config/scripts/deploy-config.js.example` to `config/scripts/deploy-config.js` and open it.
+Copy `etc/deploy-config.js.example` to `etc/deploy-config.js` and open it.

 * `defaultDeployEnv` - default environment to deploy to.
 Needs an entry in `deployEnvSSH` and `deployEnvPaths`
 * `deployEnvSSH` - SSH connection parameters for all environments you want to deploy too
-* `deployEnvPaths` - Path to directory where you want to deploy the files to for all environments
+* `deployEnvPaths` - Path to directory where you want to deploy the files to for each environment

 If your server requires public key authentication, locally the key needs to be managed by an SSH agent so that NodeJS can access it through the `SSH_AUTH_SOCK` environment variable.

-**Review the deploy procedure:** `config/scripts/deploy-deploy.js` contains the entire deploy procedure. `const deployProcedure` is a string of shell commands that will run on the server to unpack the tarball.
-Read through everything and add commands to set up needed symlinks, cache flushing etc. **Also review** `config/scripts/deploy-revert.js`.
+**Review the deploy procedure:** `etc/deploy/deploy.js` contains the entire deploy procedure. `const deployProcedure` is a string of shell commands that will run on the server to unpack the tarball.
+Read through everything and add commands to set up needed symlinks, cache flushing etc. **Also review** `etc/deploy/revert.js`.

 ### First deploy

 1. Create a **writable** (for the SSH user) directory on the server where you want to store the files.
-This should be the path set in `deployEnvPaths` in `config/scripts/deploy-config.js`.
+This should be the path set in `deployEnvPaths` in `etc/deploy-config.js`.
 2. On development machine run `npm run deploy:init` or `npm run deploy:init [environment]`.
-This will create the needed directory structure.
+This will create the needed directory structure on the server.
 3. Configure the web server to serve from `<directory_from_step_1>/current/web`.
 4. Visit your website.
 If everything is correct you should see a `phpinfo()` page.
 5. Create the database: